 Do you hate to clean your shower doors?
 Tired of filthy soap scum build-up?
 Love the look of frameless shower doors but are afraid that they will be too much work to keep clean?
 Fear not!
 This Twice a Year Cleaning Secret For Sparkling Shower Doors is easy and fast and keeps your shower doors beautifully see-through with minimal effort for approximately 180 days.

 Twice a Year Cleaning Secret For Sparkling Shower Doors

-While the measurements were being taken, I asked glass man how in the world we would keep the doors clean?
-I had noticed a soap build up starting on the shower doors in the master in the short time we had been living at the house, and the last thing I wanted to do was clean soap scum off of shower doors weekly (or daily).
-He told me about this “secret” product, and what to do to keep our shower doors sparkling clean year round with little effort!
+While the measurements were being taken, I asked the glass man how in the world we would keep the doors clean.
+I had noticed a soap build-up starting on the shower doors in the master in the short time we had been living at the house, and the last thing I wanted to do was clean soap scum off of shower doors weekly (or daily).
+He told me about this “secret” product and what to do to keep our shower doors sparkling clean year-round with little effort!

 Well, anyone with glass shower doors knows this sparkling clean will not last long.